alexrudall/ruby-openai/README.md

 #### Translate

-The translations API takes as input the audio file in any of the supported languages and transcribes, if necessary, the audio into english
+The translations API takes as input the audio file in any of the supported languages and transcribes the audio into English.

 ```ruby